OfficeDev/office-js-docs-pr/docs/excel/excel-add-ins-conditional-formatting.md

 Text comparison conditional formatting uses string comparisons as the condition.
 The `rule` property is a [ConditionalTextComparisonRule](/javascript/api/excel/excel.conditionaltextcomparisonrule) defining a string to compare with the cell and an operator to specify the type of comparison.

-The following example formats the font color red when a cell’s text contains “Delayed”.
+The following example formats the font color red when a cell's text contains "Delayed".

 ![A range with cells containing "Delayed" in red.](../images/excel-conditional-format-text.png)